Sunildivase/spring-boot-healthcare-management-system/README.md

 Build the project mvn clean install Deploy to Tomcat Server Place the .war file in the webapps folder and start the server.

-## Start Tomcat
-Start the Tomcat server and access the application at http://localhost:8080/servlet-cab-booking.

 ## Usage
-User Registration & Login
+Customer Registration & Login

-Book a Ride
+Book a Appointment

-Assign Driver & View Ride Details
+Assign Doctor & Hospital Details

-Make a Payment
+Make a bill

-Rate a Driver

 Admin Access to Monitor Activities